robsann/NetworkSecurityWithSnort/README.md

 <img src="images/1-nmap/2.3-nmap_tcp_null_fin_xmas.png" />
 <div align="center">
-&emsp;&emsp;<small>The image shows the Nmap TCP Null, FIN, Xmas scans (top left), Snort configured in NIDS mode (bottom left), Wireshark capturing the packets (middle left) and the diagram of the selected packets.</small>
+&emsp;&emsp;<small>The image shows the Nmap TCP Null, FIN, Xmas scans (top left), Snort configured in NIDS mode (bottom left), Wireshark capturing the packets (middle left), and the diagram of the selected packets.</small>
 </div><br>

 No responses were received for the packets sent during all three scan types, which included TCP NULL, TCP FIN, and TCP XMAS Tree probes sent by their respective methods.
 This suggests that port 22 is either open or filtered by the firewall.